persuaded9041/poke-solus-rgb/docs/FEATURES.md

 > I also view obtaining Pokémon at the Game Corner as kind of an "extra" method (aside from Porygon in the original games).
 For that reason, I didn't think changing the layout of the prize windows was too detrimental to the Game Corner's role.

 Why did you change the battle sprites?
 > I think the "best" battle sprite for some of the original 151 Pokémon exist in the other Gen 1 releases.
 For this reason, I looked at each sprite (from Red/Blue, Yellow, or JPN Red/Green) and chose my favorite sprite for each Pokémon.
-Those picks are the ones I decided to use for SolusRGB.
+Those picks are the ones I decided to use for Solus RGB.
 So yes, this was subjective.
 If you disagree with some of the choices, feel free to clone the repo and change them for yourself. :)

 ## Changes and fixes
 ### Palette